 What’s the Difference Between the Seated Part of Ashiatsu vs. Fijian Massage?

 Although both have a seated part, the seated Ashiatsu routine is short.
 It is for both the posterior and anterior side of the body.
 The posterior segment is just for warming up the body.
 It is for preparing the tissues before applying deeper pressure strokes.
 The anterior seated part is more in-depth than the posterior.
 The work ends with a big stretch of the shoulders before finishing with the face.
 The massage therapists use their hands to massage the face.
 Because both have a seated routine, it creates a little confusion.
 Fijian massage is all done from a seated position.
 Unlike the Ashiatsu routine where the therapist is standing through most of the routine.

 What equipment does each of the technique need?

 Uniquely, no specialized equipment is necessary for Fijian.
 You are ready to apply this service at a moment’s notice.
 Most massage therapists take techniques to enhance their abilities.
 Fijian massage should be an essential addition to every therapist’s bag of tricks.
 Use your feet to save your hands and body.
 Overuse injuries incurred from deep tissue massage is common.
 It is a must-have for any outdoor event.
 An ideal massage for friends and family who are throwing their body parts at you when you come to visit.

-In comparison, Ashiatsu requires bars for balance, whether on the floor or the massage table.
+In comparison, Ashiatsu requires bars or a stool for balance, whether on the floor or the massage table.
 Too, the Ashiatsu floor uses a mat.
 But, Ashiatsu on the massage table uses overhead bars for balance.
 Then again there are now Portable Ashiatsu Bars on the ground.
 These bars are light.
 They are great for taking Ashiatsu on mobile-house calls.
 Are very useful for Ashiatsu Stretch another barefoot course.